ttscoff/snibbets/README.md

         find /dir/dir -type f -mtime +540 -mtime -720 -printf \"%p\",\"%s\",\"%AD\",|"%TD\"\\n > /dir/dir/output.csv

-Searches will be conducted based on a filename first, and if no matches are found, a search of file contents will be conducted.
-The above file could be found with a query of "find" or something more direct like "find by age".
+You can include MultiMarkdown metadata in your snippets, either in a YAML block or just at the top of the file with raw key/value pairs.
+I mostly use this for adding tags, which are then synced to macOS tags when I save.
+It makes it easy to search for snippets in nvUltra, and also allows you to do searches like `snibbets tag:javascript url parser` in Snibbets.

 ## CLI

 ### Installation

 CLI: Copy `snibbets` to a location in your `$PATH`.

-To avoid having to specify a directory on the command line, you can edit the path to your snippets folder directly at the top of the script.
+When you run it the first time, it will write a configuration file to `~/.config/snibbets/snibbets.yml`.
+You can edit that file (run `snibbets --configure` to open it automatically) to set things like your Snippets directory, your preferred file extension, and a few other options.
+Options specified in the config file can always be overriden on the command line with flags.

 ### Usage

     $ snibbets -h
     Usage: snibbets [options] query
+        -a, --all                        If a file contains multiple snippets, output all of them (no menu) -e, --edit                       Open the selected snippet in your configured editor -n, --name-only                  Only search file names, not content -o, --output FORMAT              Output format (json|launchbar|raw)
-        -q, --quiet                      Skip menus and display first match -o, --output FORMAT              Output format (launchbar or raw) -s, --source FOLDER              Snippets folder to search -h, --help                       Display this screen
+        -q, --quiet                      Skip menus and display first match -s, --source FOLDER              Snippets folder to search --configure                  Open the configuration file in your default editor --highlight                  Use pygments or skylighting to syntax highlight (if installed) --save                       Save the current command line options to the YAML configuration -h, --help                       Display this screen

-If your Snippets folder is set in the script, simply running `snibbets [search query]` will perform the search and output the code blocks, presenting a menu if more than one match is found or the target file contains more than one snippet.
+If your Snippets folder is set in the config, simply running `snibbets [search query]` will perform the search and output the code blocks, presenting a menu if more than one match is found or the target file contains more than one snippet.
 Selected contents are output raw to STDOUT.

+> If you have fzf or gum installed, snibbets will use those for menus, providing fuzzy filtering of options.

 An undocumented output option is `-o json`, which will output all of the matches and their code blocks as a JSON string that can be incorporated into other scripts.
 It's similar to the `-o launchbar` option, but doesn't contain the extra keys required for the LaunchBar action.

-The menu currently causes some issues with piping, so running `snibbets [search query]|pbcopy` gets messed up.
-Run with `-q` (non-interactive) to skip menus and output the top result.
+Use the `--edit` flag on any search to open the found snippet file in your editor.
+Configure your default editor in the config file. `snibbets configure` will open that, but if you don't have an editor set, it might have strange results.
+To edit manually, open `~/.config/snibbets/snibbets.yml` in your text editor of choice.

+Any time you specify things like a source folder with the `--source` flag, or turn on highlighting or name-only search, you can add the flag `--save` to write those to your config and make them the default options.

 ## LaunchBar Action

+_I'm currently reworking the LaunchBar action, and it doesn't function very well at this time.
+I'll update when I have a chance._

 ### Installation